Charitzma17/RVLM-control-of-CBF/README.md

 # RVLM-control-of-CBF
-There are 3 codes in this folder.
+This branch calculates breathing rate expressed as interbreath intervals from the far infrared temperature capture using FLIR campera.
-First code: *DLCthermal* calculates mean temperature from the videos that were motion corrected using DeepLabCut.
+1. After motion correction using Deeplabcut the code ReadingDLC_andThermalCSVfiles_forKarishma.m calculates mean temperature from the videos.
-The second code: *Breathing analyser* analyses the temperature profiles calculating inter breath intervals across windows of time.
+2. Next, the code breathing_analyser_july2025.m analyses the temperature profiles calculating inter breath intervals across windows of time.
-It next calcualtes spectrogram of breathing using CHronux toolbod.
+3. The same code can be used to next calculate spectrogram of breathing using Chronux toolbod.
+4. The file video_Stimtime_analysis is used to corroborate stim timing to the recorded stim data using LABCHART.